 One of the greatest gifts of our seven days with Molly was the nearness of Heaven we all felt and touched.
 One writer describes what separates this life from the next as a gossamer veil.
 We knew that to be true.

 We also knew we were not alone.
-“The angel of the Lord encamps around those who fear him and delivers them,” (Psalm 34:7).
+Psalm 34:7 tells. us, “The angel of the Lord encamps around those who fear him and delivers them.”
 In those days we prayed, worshipped, read God’s word, and loved one another deeply and passionately.
 God saw it all and was pleased.
 And perhaps His angels, messengers and watchers, were among us.
-I wouldn’t be surprised at all.
+I wouldn’t be surprised.

 In those early months after Molly’s Home-going, Rebecca wrote often as a way to process her grief.
-“Not a day goes by that we don’t thank God for those seven glorious days that He allowed us with our sweet pea but not a day goes by that our hearts don’t ache for the thousands of days we didn’t get to have with her.”
+One day she wrote, “Not a day goes by that we don’t thank God for those seven glorious days that He allowed us with our sweet pea but not a day goes by that our hearts don’t ache for the thousands of days we didn’t get to have with her.”

 It is far too easy for me to become rooted to this ground as if this life is all that matters.

 As I flipped through the book Rebecca and I wrote, I found these statements of truth I wrote for myself and for my family as a way for us all to cling to what we knew to be true even when our emotions threatened to overwhelm us.

 - By faith we accepted Molly’s life as a good and perfect gift.
 We believe her days were numbered by God and ordered by God for great good.

 - By faith we believe God’s word is true, every word of it.